wkhere/stackless/Doc/library/email.message.rst

    .. method:: get_charset()

-      Return the :class:`Charset` instance associated with the message's payload.
+      Return the :class:`~email.charset.Charset` instance associated with the message's payload.

    The following methods implement a mapping-like interface for accessing the message's :rfc:`2822` headers.
 Note that there are some semantic differences